Overview: The Guidelines set out the conduct we expect of all Ministry-appointed interpreters in a hearing. They also explain court protocol.

 An interpreter must keep all case details confidential, unless they are ordered to disclose information by a court or tribunal.

 An interpreter may be given documents about the case in advance to help them prepare for the hearing.
-If this occurs, the interpreter must keep these documents confidential.
+If this happens, the interpreter must keep these documents confidential.
 The documents may include a copy of the charges, summary of facts, witness statements, and expert witness briefs.
 In cases where there is simultaneous interpretation, such as a jury trial, the interpreter may be given the lawyer’s opening and closing addresses or the judge’s summing up.

 An interpreter must not take advantage of knowledge obtained when acting as an interpreter or through access to court information, facilities or privileges, for their own personal gain or to benefit another person.

-If an interpreter feels their role as interpreter is being misused by any party they must inform the court or tribunal.
+If an interpreter feels their role as interpreter is being misused by any party, they must inform the court or tribunal.

 It is expected that interpreters will maintain the appropriate dress standard to reflect the function of the court or tribunal.
 No jeans or casual clothes are to be worn.